 There are four levels of care hospice can provide, depending on the patient’s needs.
 Routine (at home) care; continuous care for acute symptom management (to prevent the patient from unnecessary hospitalization); respite care (to provide family/caregivers relief) and in-patient care (in a designated hospice unit) for uncontrolled symptom management that cannot be provided at home.
 All levels of care are covered by Medicare and Medicaid.

 Hospice care is a family-centered approach that includes a team of professionals: the patient’s physician, hospice medical director, RNs, social workers, chaplains, a dietitian, counselors, therapists, home health aides and hospice-trained volunteers.
-If you are interested in becoming a hospice volunteer, complete training programs are available to help fulfill your calling to this rewarding mission. *This needs to be placed elsewhere for volunteer recruitment; it is not appropriate here.
 The team works together by focusing on the patient’s and their family’s physical, emotional, social and spiritual needs, as well as providing needed medications, medical equipment and supplies.

 There also is a year of continued support available for the family following the patient’s death.
 Grief counselors evaluate the family’s coping skills to determine what level of bereavement support is needed in that first year after their loss.
 Individual and group support is available.

 When you choose Acacia Hospice, you are not giving up; you are giving the gift of physical, emotional and spiritual support with comfort and dignity.
 This is the true treatment plan that ensures quality of life at journey’s end.